Tropical Geometric Compactification of Moduli, I - $M_g$ case -

-\end{Step} \begin{Step} The final step is the construction of $\phi_{g}|_{S_{g}\times [\frac{2}{3},1]}$.
-The moduli space of $*$-type trees with $m$-leaves of diameter $1$ is homeomorphic to the moduli space of those whose sum of lengths of edges is $1$, simply by rescaling.
+\end{Step} \begin{Step}[Deforming to the unit segment] The final step is the construction of $\phi_{g}|_{S_{g}\times [\frac{2}{3},1]}$.
+The moduli space of $*$-type trees $\Gamma$ (as we discussed above in Step \ref{Step2}) with $n$ leaves of diameter $1$ is homeomorphic to the moduli space of those whose sum of lengths of edges is $1$, simply by rescaling.
 And the latter is the simplex